Hiking the Kaʻena Point Trail & Pillbox on the North Shore of Oʻahu, Hawaiʻi

 West Side

-By and large, the Kaʻena Point Trail from the West Side of Oʻahu has better views because of the beautiful and dramatic ridges along the Waiʻanae Coast.
+By and large, the West Kaʻena Point Trail has better views on account of the beautiful and dramatic ridges along the Waiʻanae Coast.

-Furthermore, I personally like the trail better on the West Side because the hike follows a true trail for the entire hike, as opposed to the North Shore that parallels the 4WD Kaʻena Point Access Road, making the area busier overall.
+In addition to this, I personally prefer to hike Kaʻena Point on the West Side, as it follows a true hiking trail, unlike the North Shore, which parallels the Kaʻena Point 4WD Access Road, making the area busier overall.

 Read My Separate Post: Kaʻena Point Trail (West Side)